WeWork has a new COO, Jen Berrent

 WeWork had also raised $300 million in March.
 The company is now valued at $20 billion.

-WeWork’s investors include Benchmark, Aleph, Fidelity Investments, Goldman Sachs, JPMorgan Chase, Legend Holdings, T. Rowe Price, Wellington Management and Softbank, among others.
+WeWork’s investors include Benchmark, Aleph, Fidelity Investments, Goldman Sachs, JP Morgan Chase, Legend Holdings, T. Rowe Price, Wellington Management and Softbank, among others.

 TechCrunch had sat down with CEO Adam Neumann in May to talk about the company, its valuation, and what’s on its road map.